akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-haltdos/README.md

 - **Controller** (Spring Boot WAR, management UI) binds to `127.0.0.1:9001` and is **not** reachable directly from outside the host.
 - **NGINX** terminates SSL on port 9000 with a Let's Encrypt certificate and reverse-proxies to the controller.
 The setup wizard endpoints (`/setup`, `/api/register`, `/api/setup`) are gated by HTTP basic authentication; everything else relies on the controller's native authentication.
-- **Offloader** (the WAF data plane) is *enabled but not started* on first deploy.
-It binds 80/443 to inspect and forward traffic destined for the upstream apps you protect via the management GUI.
-Until you create at least one listener, it has nothing to do — and won't start.
-After your first listener, run `sudo systemctl start offloader`; subsequent reboots will start it automatically.
+- **Offloader** (the WAF data plane) ships **disabled** on first deploy.
+It binds 80/443 once started, to inspect and forward traffic destined for the upstream apps you protect via the management GUI.
+The unit is intentionally disabled at install time because starting it without a configured listener exposes the data-plane working directory (`/root`) via plain HTTP on port 80.
+After you create your first listener, run `sudo systemctl enable --now offloader` to enable it (so it auto-starts on subsequent reboots) and start it immediately.

 ## Deployment Topology